 It takes skill, expertise, and careful execution

-Join The Expert Microscopy Training Program And Get Practical Guidance For Capturing Those Elusive Images
+Join The Expert Microscopy Career Program And Get Practical Guidance For Capturing Those Elusive Images

-With this training program, students gain more than an overview of microscopy.
+With this program, students gain more than an overview of microscopy.

 Each scientist gets insights that will help him or her troubleshoot actual challenges.